ericoporto/fgmk/docs/README.md

 The docs should be written in Markdown, inside the Markdown folder.

-When updated, just run the script `make_all_docs.sh`.
+When updated, just run the script `make_html_docs.sh`.

 This script is temporary, soon documentation will be migrated to ReStructured Text only since the support for it in Sphinx is better.

 ## How it works